gammu/gammu/docs/manual/gammu/index.rst

         .. option:: -scale

             ringtone will have Scale info for each note.
-It will allow to edit it correctly later in phone composer (for example, in 33xx)
+It will allow one to edit it correctly later in phone composer (for example, in 33xx)